stefan-hoeck/idris2-tutorial/src/Tutorial/IO.md

-Now, `runActions` is the function we use to demonstrate that *describing* an `IO` action is not the same as *executing* it.
+Now, `runActions` is the function we use to demonstrate that *describing* an `IO` action is not the same as *running* it.
 It will drop the first action from the non-empty vector it takes as its argument and return a new `IO` action, which describes the execution of the remaining `IO` actions in sequence.
 If this behaves